-Between 1961 and 1973 there has been a seven-fold rise in the trade between the Community and Greece.
+Between 1961 and 1973 there was a six-fold rise in the total trade between the Community and Greece.

-Over the same period Greek exports to the Community rose 10-fold; and the Community's share in Greece's total exports rose from 30 % to 47 %.
+Greek exports to the Community rose 10-fold in this period, with an increase in the Community's share of Greece's total exports $m{\rm P}$ from 30 % progressively to 47 %.

-In 1961-73 the Greek imports from the Community rose more than five-fold and the EEC share of the total imports into Greece rose from 38 % to 43 %.
-Over, the years, nevertheless, there has been an intensification of the imbalance in Greece's trade with the Community.
-The situation in 1971-73 is shown in the following table :
+The Greek imports from the Community rose more than five-fold, and the EEC share of the total imports into Greece was up from 38 % to 43 %.